GPU container access

 # Install the patched mesa-krunkit drivers

-RUN dnf -y install \
+RUN dnf -y install dnf-plugins-core && \

 dnf -y copr enable slp/mesa-krunkit && \